 You may also mail your check or money order payable to the Utah State Tax Commission with your return.
-Write the partnership employer identification number, daytime telephone number and "2012 TC-65" on your check.
+Write the partnership employer identification number, daytime telephone number and "2015 TC-65" on your check.
 DO NOT STAPLE check to return.
 Remove any check stub before sending.
 DO NOT MAIL CASH with your return.
 The Tax Commission is not liable for cash lost in the mail.
-Include the TC-544 coupon on page 24 with your payment.
+Include the TC-544 payment coupon (see the back of this book) with your payment.